onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 behavior of Virtual Network Functions in real-time.
-ONAP platform must be able to monitor the health of the network and VNFs through collection of event and performance data directly from network resources utilizing standardized APIs without the need for an EMS.
+ONAP platform must be able to monitor the health of the network and VNFs through collection of event and performance data directly from network resources utilizing standardized APIs or through EMS.
 The VNF provider must provide visibility into VNF performance and fault at the VNFC level (VNFC is the smallest granularity of functionality in our architecture) to allow ONAP to proactively monitor, test, diagnose and trouble shoot the health and behavior of VNFs at their source.

 Virtualization Environment Ready
 --------------------------------